 The fact that Orion sleeps at the school.
 In a locker.

-I find it kinda funny that Troy (Even suffering the monster effect) was still able to take his jacket off for a makeshift pillow.
+Also that Troy (even suffering the monster effect) was still able to take his jacket off for a makeshift pillow.

 Throughout the episode "The Perfect Storm", the Rangers try to find Tensou and notice a man with a briefcase similar to Tensou's overall appearance and making phone calls, making it look like he's doing something illegal.
 Not only that, but he has a scar.
 It turns out that he was just the technician that Ernie hired to fix his machine.
 What makes this funny is that the way the camera zooms in when they realize he was the technician, it made the audience to a double take and try to figure out if this is a cameo from a past Power Rangers character, that or if it was the appearance of an important character.
-Either way, cue people thinking the guy's either Bulk, the original Ernie, or even Richard Brown.
+Either way, cue people thinking the guy's either Bulk, the original Ernie (which would be impossible, as Richard Genelle passed away in 2008), or even Richard Brown.

 Tensou's admiring his reflection in the store window: "Whoever I am, I'm a looker."
-This gets a callback at the end, with him admiring himself in a new mirror in the Command Center, which is equally funny, as is Gosei's reaction ("This should keep him busy for a while, and me entertained.").
+This gets a Call Back at the end, with him admiring himself and his new wheels in a new mirror in the Command Center, which is equally funny, as is Gosei's reaction ("This should keep him busy for a while, and me entertained.").

 Just the premise of the episode "Love is in the Air": Levira falling in love with Jake!